Tribler/trustchain-superapp/report.md

 - Requesting from all peers in the network to send five videos they uploaded last.

 ### Tokenenomics
+In the application there are a few system settings defined determining several aspects of the tokenomics.
+These limits are designed to add scarcity of UpvoteTokens in the network.
+Currently there are 3 predefined limits, these are (current value is in brackets):
+- The number of tokens sent for each upvote (3)
+- The number of videos a user can upvote daily (10)
+- The number of tokens a creator has to send as reward for seeding a video (1)

-A user can mint ten upvote tokens daily when using the application.
+A user can mint a fixed amount of upvote tokens daily when using the application.
+This limit is calculated by multiplying the systemsettings tokens sent for each upvote and the daily upvote limit.
 These tokens can be used when double tapping on a video to send the token to the content creator.
-The limit of 10 tokens will be reset each day, but the unminted tokens will not be passed over to the next day, which is done to prevent token stacking.
+This limit of tokens will be reset each day, but the unminted tokens will not be passed over to the next day, which is done to prevent token stacking.
-We have decided to store the following information in the token: token_id, date, public_key of the minter, and video_id.
+We have decided to store the following information in the token: token_id, date, public_key of the minter, video_id and the public_key of the seeder.
-The token id is a value between 0 and 10 and will be unique in combination with the date and public key of the minter.
+The token id is a value between 0 and the limit and will be unique in combination with the date and public key of the minter.
 We store the sent and received upvote tokens in a personal sqldelight table to use the information to find better-recommended content for the sender.

 In order to keep the network alive, there must be enough seeders for the leechers to download (torrent) the content.
 We decided that each user that uploads content to the application will also seed that content to the network.